-One of the tenets of successful microservice strategy is the adherence to Conway’s Law which results in an organization where there are independent teams creating independent microservices.
+One tenet of A successful microservice strategy is the adherence to Conway’s Law which results in an organization where there are independent teams creating independent microservices.
 This brings challenges to operators and security personas who want a central control and governance for API traffic flowing within the organization.
 This is where an API microgateway is helpful.

-An API microgateway is a proxy which sits close to the microservice.
+An API microgateway is a proxy that sits close to the microservice.
 As a result, it provides value to the developers by extracting governance, discovery, observability and stability in a reusable agent and gives value to the operators by exposing the Policy Enforcement Point (PEP) and Security Controls in a centralized control panel.
-And, thus, you end up with a system that is a service mesh allowing one to externally control service monitoring and tracing, request (version) routing, resiliency testing, security and policy enforcement, etc., in a consistent way across the services, for the application.
+And, thus, you end up with a system that is a service mesh allowing one to control externally service monitoring and tracing, request (version) routing, resiliency testing, security and policy enforcement, etc., in a consistent way, across the services, for the application.

 API microgateway deployment

 Every microservice will have a corresponding API microgateway.
 The API microgateway will follow the sidecar application pattern.
 A sidecar application is deployed along each microservice that is deployed.
 It is conceptually attached to the “parent” service, in the same manner, a motorcycle sidecar is attached to the motorcycle–hence the name.
-A sidecar runs alongside the service as a second process and provides “platform infrastructure features” (see feature list below):
+A sidecar runs alongside the service as a second process and provides “platform infrastructure features” (see the feature list below):

 Source Code Management (SCM) friendly and stored on disk as files.